shomade/alx-low_level_programming-1/0x02-functions_nested_loops/README.md

 This is a read me file for all the programs
 //0 Prints the program _putcher_ and starts a new line.
-//1 prints alphabets in lowercase followed by a new line
+//1 prints alphabets in lowercase followed by a new line.